abiolla/Python4everybody-/README.md

+## Python4everybody

-excersise solution to the python for everybody course on coursera
+Excersise solution to the python for everybody course on coursera